 In addition to his research and writing, Dr. Bradwell is also an active community member.
 He has been appointed as a Tompkins County Heritage Ambassador and in 2017, he was elected to serve his fourth (4th) term on the Ithaca City School District Board of Education.
 Dr. Bradwell serves as Vice President of the ICSD Board.

-Spouse, parent, grandparent, sneaker collector, and part-time provocateur, Dr. Bradwell is committed to working towards more meaningful learning and teaching.
+Spouse, grandparent, community historian, and part-time provocateur, Dr. Bradwell is committed to working towards more meaningful learning and teaching.